The Nest

 Did you know that Zestimate includes details from multiple listing service (MLS) databases, market trends, and detailed house facts in the estimates formula?
 Americans love the Zestimate accuracy, butZillow does not share the exact formula for its estimates, but says it uses “statistical and machine learning models” to “examine hundreds of data points” Zillow’s latest business problems suggest you think twice before using the popular home value algorithm to make significant real estate decisions.
 Real estate is a complex and dynamic industry.

-One of the biggest challenges for homebuyers and sellers is determining the value of a property.
-Real estate agents can indeed provide expert opinions.
-But they often differ from one another, and this can create confusion and uncertainty.
+One of the biggest challenges for homebuyers and sellers is determining a property’s value.
+Real estate agents can indeed provide expert opinions, but they often differ from one another, which can create confusion and uncertainty.

 In recent years, Zillow’s Zestimate tool has become a popular solution for homeowners and buyers looking to estimate a property’s value.
 However, some skeptics question the accuracy and reliability of Zestimates.
 To help clear up confusion, we have created a Zestimate currency guide.